JudoWill/sextalk/SexTalk.md

 |## Stress

-|Work is the main source of my stress.

-Use python `imaplib` to parse emails from work contacts.
+|Use python `imaplib` to parse emails from work contacts.

 ====*